confluentmedical/nitinol-design-concepts/README.md

 # nitinol-design-concepts

-Nitinol design concepts and examples
+Examples and resources related to design and analysis of nitinol medical components.
+See [front page](https://cbonsig.github.io/nitinol-design-concepts/) for more details.